• Skip to primary navigation

 Round Roast

-Round (Lean roasts and budget steaks)
+Round Primal Cut: Lean roasts and budget steaks

 The round is a lean and inexpensive cut.
 It is the second largest primal at the back of the animal.
 It’s the cow’s rump and hind legs, which do a lot of work walking, so they’re tougher cuts of meat.
 Round is divided into the top round (rump) and bottom round cuts.